NicholeKing/PhotoshopScripts/README.md

 *Requires that you have a selection made in order to work.*

 ## Guide Set
-Creates a series of horizontal guides down the entire document based on a spacing amount (in pixels) you provide upon prompt.
-Ex: putting in 120 will create guides down your document that are spaced 120 pixels apart.
+Creates guides vertically or horizontally across the entire document based on your direction chosen and a spacing amount (in pixels) you provide upon prompt.

+Ex: Selecting horizontal and a spacing of 120 will create guides horizontally down your document that are spaced 120 pixels apart.
 Useful for segmenting the document without having to do it by hand.
 (Also a little simpler to use than the built in guide layout.)

-*Note: Additional features like picking between horizontal or vertical divides coming soon.*